 Santa Cruz child sexual abuse attorney

-For more than 30 years, the attorneys at Cartwright, Scruggs, Fulton and Walther in Santa Cruz, California have assisted hundreds of survivors of childhood sexual abuse in holding their perpetrators accountable.
+For more than 30 years, the attorneys at Scruggs, Spini & Fulton in Santa Cruz, California have assisted hundreds of survivors of childhood sexual abuse in holding their perpetrators accountable.
 In the mid 1980s, when child molestation was still very much a cultural “secret,” we began representing adult survivors who were brave enough to come forward to tell their stories of incest, molestation and the horrific, traumatic consequences of child sexual abuse.

 A Bay Area School District was held responsible for the grooming of an 8th grade student and subsequent molestation outside of school by her teacher.
 Ultimately, the abuse was reported to authorities, the teacher is serving prison time, and the school district was held accountable for failing to protect its student.
 See more child sexual abuse success stories »